UTSCCSCC01/RecruiteMe/README.md

 ```bash
 pip install foobar
 ```
-- To install all the dependencies go to backend folder and  run
+- To install all the backend dependencies go to backend folder and  run
 ```bash
 npm i
 ```

-- To run the application, start up your terminal /command prompt ,and go to backend folder and run the following command
+- To run the backend started, start up your terminal /command prompt ,and go to backend folder and run the following command
 ```bash
 node index.js
 ```